buc4lf/Paperless-to-Markdown-Conversions/README.md

 pip install marker-pdf[full]
 ```

 No specific installation is required for the script itself.
-Simply download the `convert.sh` file (or whatever you named it).
+Simply download the `paperless-markdown-conversion.sh` file.

 ## Usage